GabMoon/GameStart/README.md

 ## Features

 List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3
+* Password Encryption
+* Ability to search by 1 or more letters for games
+* Store a review and grab reviews for a game

 To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* Allow more than 1 user to log in on the website
+* Look up other users
+* Search a game by developer(s), publisher(s), or platform(s)

 ## Getting Started